US Made Supply

 Does the IWUIC apply to existing buildings?

 Generally no. The IWUIC applies to new construction and substantial improvements.
 Existing buildings are not retroactively required to comply unless a renovation triggers compliance thresholds set by the local jurisdiction.
-Some jurisdictions do require upgrades during major remodels or re-roofing — ask your building department about local trigger points.
+Some jurisdictions require upgrades during major remodels or re-roofing.
+Ask your building department about local trigger points.

 How do I know if my property is in a WUI zone?

 Contact your local fire department or building department.
-Most states with WUI regulations maintain online maps showing designated WUI areas.
+Most states with WUI regulations maintain online maps showing designated WUI areas and their fire hazard classifications.
 In California, CAL FIRE publishes Fire Hazard Severity Zone (FHSZ) maps.
 In other states, the local AHJ or state forestry agency typically maintains WUI designations.

 Customer Support